rizer.thermal_plasma.elenbaas_heller#

 Neglecting the radiative power, the Elenbaas-Heller equation becomes:

-\[\frac{1}{r} \frac{d}{dr} \left( r \kappa(T) \frac{dT}{dr} \right) + \sigma(T) E^2 = 0\]Introducing \(\Theta(T) = \int_0^T \kappa(s) ds\), the Elenbaas-Heller equation becomes:
+\[\frac{1}{r} \frac{d}{dr} \left( r \kappa(T) \frac{dT}{dr} \right) + \sigma(T) E^2 = 0\]Introducing the integrated thermal conductivity \(\Theta(T) = \int_0^T \kappa(s) ds\), the Elenbaas-Heller equation becomes:

-\[\frac{1}{r} \frac{d}{dr} \left( r \frac{d\Theta}{dr} \right) + \sigma(\Theta) E^2 = 0\]Making some approximations (see [Gueye2017]), the expression for the electrical conductivity can be written as:
+\[\frac{1}{r} \frac{d}{dr} \left( r \frac{d\Theta}{dr} \right) + \sigma(\Theta) E^2 = 0\]Following the method of [Gueye2017], the electrical conductivity can be approximated as a piecewise linear function of the integrated thermal conductivity:

 \[\begin{split}\sigma(\Theta) = \begin{cases} 0 & \text{if } \Theta < \theta_\sigma (r \in ]r_0, R])\\ a_\sigma (\Theta - \theta_\sigma) & \text{if } \Theta \geq \theta_\sigma (r \in [0, r_0]) \end{cases}\end{split}\]where: